 Symptoms related to poor gut health can be as obvious as abdominal pain, bloating after meals, reflux, or flatulence, but also less obvious like headaches, fatigue, joint pain, and immune system weakness.
 But did you know that gut health is also related to mental health conditions such as depression?
 Find out more about the 11 illnesses you probably didn’t think are connected to your gut.
 You might be surprised!

 Gut Health = Overall Health

 1. Mental Health Conditions

-Although it might be hard to comprehend how your gut health has anything to do with your mental health, they are most definitely lined and referred to as the ‘gut -brain axis’.
+Although it might be hard to comprehend how your gut health has anything to do with your mental health, they are most definitely aligned and referred to as the ‘gut-brain axis’.
 In fact, your gut is referred to as the ‘second brain’ in medical literature.
 Conditions such as anxiety, depression, even bipolar disorder and schizophrenia have been linked to gut health due to an unhealthy microbiome.

 Here’s a great article from Psychology Today in regards to the mental health and gut connection.